Find Nearest Tool

-- Use Records from File or Database: When reading in spatial objects from a data source, make sure the data source that is being brought in has already been sorted on the spatial object.
+- Use Records from File or Database: When you read in spatial objects from a data source, make sure the data source that you bring in has already been sorted on the spatial object.
 Ensure no connection is going into the U input.

 - To specify the input data source, either enter the file path location of the input or browse to the data source's location.

 - Select the Spatial Object Field from the input data source to calculate the nearest distance.

 How Many Nearest Points to Find